 Initial Team Inspection (QA Program Implementing Documents):

 It is recommended that an initial team inspection be conducted to review the QA program implementing documents within the first six months after construction has begun.
-This inspection should cover QA program implementing document requirements for all applicable to this IP.
+This inspection should cover QA program implementing document requirements for all applicable appendices to this IP.
 During this initial team inspection, if sufficient activities have been conducted or are in progress, an inspection of the implementation of the QA program could be conducted in specific areas.
 Any samples completed during the initial team inspection can be credited toward the total sampling requirements for the applicable appendix.

 QA Program Implementation Follow-up Inspections:

 Follow-up inspections of QA Program implementation should be scheduled for those implementation activities that could not be completed during the Initial Team Inspection (e.g., due to insufficient activities being completed at the time of the initial team inspection).
-The goal is to cover all applicable QA Program implementation guidance described in the appendices to this IP during the first year of construction, however this might not be practical based on the type and amount of construction completed during the first year (e.g., there might not be enough testing work being performed to complete the QA Program Implementation inspections described in Appendix K).
+The goal is to cover all applicable QA Program implementation guidance described in the appendices to this IP during the first year of construction, however this might not be practical based on the type and amount of construction activities completed during the first year (e.g., there might not be enough testing work being performed to complete the QA Program Implementation inspections described in Appendix K).
 To the extent practicable, follow-up QA Program implementation inspections should be performed in conjunction with SSC inspections described in IP 69020.

 Annual QA programmatic inspection